 LSU's Tiger Stadium ranks at the top of the heap compared to other SEC stadiums.
 Over in South Carolina, Clemson's Memorial Stadium features one of the most electric entrances in college football, with Howard's Rock welcoming the team onto the field.
 Both universities boast legendary college football programs with two of the toughest places to play anywhere in the country, and both are national contenders year after year.

-Coming into Death Valley is no easy task for most programs, but that all depends on who you're asking.
-Both LSU and Clemson play in "Death Valley," but neither has ever played on the other’s field.
-Turns out, we’re finally going to find out where the real Death Valley is.
+Coming into Death Valley is no easy task for most programs, but that all depends on where you're standing and who you're asking.
+Both LSU and Clemson play in "Death Valley," but neither has ever played on the other team's field.
+They've only played three times before, and only in bowl games, but that's all about to change.
+We're finally going to find out where the real Death Valley is

+The two Tigers' programs have scheduled a home-and-home series for the 2025-26 regular season.
 Clemson will play host the first game, welcoming LSU into Memorial Stadium to kick off the 2025 season on August 30.
 The following year, LSU hosts Clemson at Tiger Stadium on September 5, 2026.